 M.B.A., University of North Carolina at Chapel Hill

 Isaac Rankin loves to travel, having visited close to 15 countries, and applies those worldly adventures to his duties at Christ School.
-Now in his seventh year, Mr. Rankin serves as Director of Residential Life, teaches history, coaches basketball, oversees the Leadership Challenge, Student Trips and the Honor Council, and handles other administrative responsibilities.
+Now in his eighth year, Mr. Rankin teaches 20th Century World History, U.S. History, and Economics.
+He also coaches basketball, oversees Student Trips, and advises the Honor Council and Habitat Student Build.

 Mr. Rankin received a B.S. in Psychology from Wofford College and an M.B.A. from the University of North Carolina.
 At Wofford, Mr. Rankin was president of his fraternity, Pi Kappa Alpha, a Charles E. Daniels Scholar, and member of the Honor Council.

 Mr. Rankin’s other passions are writing poetry, listening to podcasts, and playing racquetball.
-He and his wife, Rebecca, live in the Hemlock House with their dog, Willow.
+He and his wife, Rebecca, live in the Hemlock House with their son, James Isaac, and dog, Willow.

 M.A., History, Ohio University